Why you should care

 Because why shouldn’t AI take over the boring stuff?

-A recent survey of manufacturing and service industries from Tata Consultancy Services found that companies currently use AI more often in computer-to-computer activities than in automating human activities.
+A 2017 survey of manufacturing and service industries from Tata Consultancy Services found that companies currently use AI more often in computer-to-computer activities than in automating human activities.
 One common application?
-Preventing electronic security breaches, which, rather than eliminating IT jobs, actually makes those personnel more valuable to employers, because they help firms prevent hacking attempts.
+Preventing electronic security breaches.
+Rather than eliminating IT jobs, AI actually makes security personnel more valuable to employers, because they help firms prevent hacking attempts.

 We’re trying to accomplish something beyond human scale.